 November 13, 1988: The day Martina Navratilova and Chris Evert played for the 80th and final time

 Every day, Tennis Majors takes you back to one of the most important moments in tennis history.
-On November 13, 1988, Martina Navratilova and Chris Evert played each other for the 80th and final time.
+On this day in 1988, Martina Navratilova beat Chris Evert for the 43rd time in their incredible rivalry

-On this day, November 13, 1988, in the final of the Chicago Virginia Slims, Martina Navratilova and Chris Evert met for the 80th time.
-Although Navratilova easily prevailed (6-2, 6-2), this encounter became memorable as the final episode of the greatest tennis rivalry of all time, with Navratilova leading 43-37.
-The two champions, who were team-mates in the American Fed Cup team, had faced each other in no fewer than 14 Grand Slam finals.
+On this day, November 13 in 1988, in the final of the Chicago Virginia Slims, Martina Navratilova and Chris Evert met for the 80th time.
+Although Navratilova easily prevailed (6-2, 6-2), this encounter became memorable as it was the final episode of the greatest tennis rivalry of all time, with Navratilova leading 43-37.
+The two champions, who were team-mates in the American Fed Cup team, had faced each other in no less than 14 Grand Slam finals.

 Chris Evert was born in 1954 in Florida.
 Coached by her father, she developed a game based on consistency, keeping her opponents away from the net with her deep groundstrokes, and punishing them with great passing shots if they were to approach the net carelessly.
-She obtained her first remarkable result at the age of 16, reaching the semi-final at the US Open (defeated by world No 1, Billie Jean King, 6-3, 6-2).
-The list of her achievements in the 19 following years is more than impressive.
-In her entire career, Evert reached at least the semi-finals in 52 of the 56 Grand Slam tournaments she contested.
-She played 34 major finals, claiming no fewer than 18 Grand Slam crowns: Roland-Garros (1974, 1975, 1979, 1980, 1983, 1985, 1986), Wimbledon (1974, 1976, 1981), the US Open (1975-1978, 1980, 1982), and the Australian Open (1982, 1984).
-She only competed six times in Melbourne, and she did not play the French Open three times (1976-1978) at a time when she was unbeatable on clay: she completed a winning streak of 125 matches on dirt, between 1973 and 1979.
-Having claimed a total of 154 single titles, Evert finished seven seasons as world No 1 (1974, 1975, 1976, 1977, 1978, 1980, 1981), and from 1972 until the end of her career, she never left the top four.
-In November 1988 though, she hadn’t claimed a major title in more than two years, and she was now world No 3, behind Steffi Graf and her long-time rival, Martina Navratilova.
+She obtained her first remarkable result at the age of 16, reaching the US Open semi-final (defeated by world No 1, Billie Jean King, 6-3, 6-2).
+The list of her achievements in the 19 following years was nothing less than astounding.
+In her entire career, Evert reached at least the semi-finals in 52 of the 56 Grand Slam tournaments she entered.
+She played 34 major finals, winning 18 Grand Slam titles: Roland-Garros (1974, 1975, 1979, 1980, 1983, 1985, 1986), Wimbledon (1974, 1976, 1981), the US Open (1975-1978, 1980, 1982), and the Australian Open (1982, 1984).
+She only competed in Melbourne six times, and she did not play the French Open three times (1976-1978) at a time when she was unbeatable on clay: she completed a winning streak of 125 matches on dirt between 1973 and 1979.
+Having claimed a total of 154 singles titles, Evert finished seven seasons as world No 1 (1974, 1975, 1976, 1977, 1978, 1980, 1981), and from 1972 until the end of her career, she was never ranked outside the top four.
+In November 1988 though, she hadn’t claimed a major title in more than two years and was now world No 3, behind Steffi Graf and her long-time rival, Martina Navratilova.

 The Chicago Virginia Slims Open was established in 1971.
 In 1988, it was held on indoor carpet at the UIC Pavilion, a multi-purpose arena which opened in 1982.
 Martina Navratilova had already lifted the trophy seven times.

-The 1988 Chicago final against Martina Navratilova and Chris Evert was the 80th episode of their rivalry, and, even if the players didn’t know it at the time, it was also the final one.
+The 1988 Chicago final against Martina Navratilova and Chris Evert was the 80th episode of their rivalry, and, even if the players didn’t know it at the time, it went on to be their final one.

-At the time, Navratilolova led 42-37, but Evert, who was two years older and already well-established on top of the tennis world when the lefty arrived on the tour, had defeated her in 21 of their first 25 encounters.
+At the time, Navratilova led 42-37, but Evert, who was two years older and already well-established on top of the tennis world when the Czech southpaw arrived on the tour, had defeated her in 21 of their first 25 encounters.
 It took Navratilova 12 consecutive wins over her rival, in 1982 and 1983, to even the score.

-Between the 1981 Australian Open and Wimbledon 1985, they won a record 15 consecutive grand slam singles titles.
-From the 1982 Australian Open to the 1987 US Open, they won 21 of those 24 grand slam singles titles.
-Since 1987, their hold on the tour had loosened, with Hana Mandlikova triumphing at the Australian Open and Steffi Graf at Roland-Garros.
+Between the 1981 Australian Open and Wimbledon 1985, they won an incredible 15 consecutive Grand Slam singles titles.
+From the 1982 Australian Open to the 1987 US Open, they won 21 of those 24 Grand Slam singles titles.
+Since 1987, their hold on the tour had loosened, with Hana Mandlikova winning at the Australian Open and Steffi Graf at Roland-Garros.
 In 1988, the young German even achieved the incredible calendar Grand Slam, a feat from which Navratilova had been two matches away in 1984.

-Their matches were made even more dramatic by their opposite styles, Martina attacking the net all the time while Chris was known for her more defensive game.
+The matches between the two legends were made even more dramatic by their opposite styles, Martina attacking the net all the time while Chris was known for her more defensive game.